-Park and Ride (P&R) and Park and Walk (P&W) will be an essential component of delivering the Games, helping to manage congestion and parking around venues and minimise the Games' impact on the local road network.
+Park and Ride (P&R) and Park and Walk (P&W) will be an essential component of delivering the Commonwealth Games, helping to manage congestion and parking around venues and minimise the Games' impact on the local road network.
+A Park and Ride Delivery Plan will set out the objectives and detail the P&R and P&W arrangements during the Games.